MCCamargo/math_ed_project/README.md

 The notebooks IL_Cleaner.ipynb and school_level_data_cleaning.ipynb clean this data to be useable for model prediction.

 The notebook Illinois_model_training.ipynb is one of the two main notebooks in which model training happens.
 This notebook features many interesting plots, as well as Markdown explaining the goals at each stage.

+The notebook /visualization/MappingAndVisualization contains the Dash app which allows for dynamic visualization of SAT and census data.